This now fully updated blog has been the most popular blog on this website since it was first posted.

 You should also note if there is an email address for the media contact, as the syntax will likely be the same for the brand manager (eg, [email protected]).

 If you are selling a significant number and amount of sponsorships, you need to subscribe to your national advertising/marketing weekly – or at least their email alerts.
 Examples are AdAge, Adweek, AdNews, Media, and more around the world.
 Why?
 Because every time a new marketing initiative is announced for a major brand, it will be covered in one of those publications and will feature a quote from the brand manager in charge.
+Pro tip: Subscribe to the free bulletins and direct them into a subfolder of your inbox.
+That way, you can just search the folder, if you need someone’s name.

 LinkedIn is a good way to find out the correct name and title for the brand manager, as well as some background information that may assist you with preparing for a meeting or phone call.
 I’m not convinced, however, that LinkedIn messaging is a great way to introduce yourself.
 Ditto asking someone that you have never done business with to make a LinkedIn introduction.
 I get asked this all of the time, but if I don’t have personal experience working with you, sorry, but I’m not going to vouch.